David13590/docker-compose-MQTT/README.md

 * DALLAS_PIN: Change to the gpio pin with the temp sensor.

 Now run the program.
-Pay no mind to the serial monitor error, it will disapear once the compose file is built and started.
+Pay no mind to the serial monitor error, it will disappear once the compose file is built and started.
 ___________________________

 Change directory to the subscriber subfolder: ```cd subscriber/```